xykl0n/xykl0n.github.io/_posts/2026-03-24-htb-sendai.md

 ### Silver Ticket Forgery

-A Silver Ticket is a forged TGS crafted entirely offline using the service account's NT hash — no DC interaction required.
-We forge a ticket impersonating `Administrator` against the `MSSQL/dc.sendai.vl` SPN using `sqlsvc`'s hash:
+Since we have sqlsvc's password we can compute the NT hash and forge a Silver Ticket — a TGS signed entirely offline with the service account's key, no DC involved.
+We impersonate Administrator against the MSSQL/dc.sendai.vl SPN:

 ```bash
 echo -n 'SurenessBlob85' | iconv -t UTF-16LE | openssl dgst -md4